 Botswana is famously tagged as the gem of Africa, and it’s not because of its natural beauty but because it’s the largest producer of diamonds in the world in terms of value.
 It produces about 18% of the world’s diamond production.

-Debswana, a 50/50 joint venture between the government of Botswana and DeBeers (the south African diamond giant), is the company that mines the diamonds in Botswana.
+Debswana, a 50/50 joint venture between the government of Botswana and DeBeers (the south African diamond giant), is the company that mines diamonds in Botswana.
 Debswana explores the Jwaneng Diamond Mine in the south of Botswana, the richest diamond mine in the world.

-Diamonds are really important for Botswana’s economy, counting for about half the revenue of the government.
+Diamonds are vital for Botswana’s economy, accounting for about half the government’s revenue.
 But more importantly, diamonds are financing the future of Botswana, as its revenues enable every child in Botswana to receive a free education until they reach 13 years old.

 #7 Political stability

 We left this topic to the end because it may not be the most famous thing about Botswana, but it probably should!
 Botswana is an example that it is possible for African countries to be stable, independent, and prosperous.

 Being Africa’s longest-surviving democracy helped the country blossom from one of the poorest in the world when it became independent to an upper-middle-income country with a fast-growing economy.
 This economy is dominated by diamond mining, but tourism and meat production are also important.